 In the business context, this dimension is referred to as “(short-term) normative versus (long-term) pragmatic” (PRA).
 In the academic environment, the terminology Monumentalism versus Flexhumility is sometimes also used.

-Indulgence versus Restraint (IND)
+Indulgence versus Restraint (IVR)

 Indulgence stands for a society that allows relatively free gratification of basic and natural human drives related to enjoying life and having fun.
 Restraint stands for a society that suppresses gratification of needs and regulates it by means of strict social norms.